FalseNegativeLab/mlscorecheck/docs/01c_consistency_checking.rst

     >>> result['inconsistency']
     # False

-As one can from the output flag, there are no inconsistencies identified.
-The ``result`` dict contains some further details of the test.
-Most importantly, under the key ``lp_status`` one can find the status of the linear programming solver, and under the key ``lp_configuration``, one can find the values of all ``tp`` and ``tn`` variables in all folds at the time of the termination of the solver, and additionally, all scores are calculated for the folds and the entire dataset, too.
+As indicated by the output flag, no inconsistencies were identified.
+The ``result`` dictionary contains some further details of the test.
+Most notably, under the ``lp_status`` key, one can find the status of the linear programming solver.
+Additionally, under the ``lp_configuration`` key, one can find the values of all true positive and true negative variables in all folds at the time of the termination of the solver.
+Furthermore, all scores are calculated for the individual folds and the entire dataset, as well.

 If one of the scores is adjusted, for example, sensitivity is changed to 0.568, the configuration becomes infeasible: